Research

 Pharmacotherapy and Translational Research

-Faculty in the department of pharmacotherapy and translational research are recognized as national leaders in many areas of research, including pharmacogenomics and precision medicine and pharmacy practice.
+Faculty in the Department of Pharmacotherapy and Translational Research are recognized as national leaders in many areas of research, including pharmacogenomics and precision medicine.
 The overarching research focus of the department is on understanding genetic and non-genetic factors that contribute to variability in drug response.
 These are applied to therapeutic areas including cardiovascular disease, oncology, clinical pharmacology, infectious disease and pulmonary disease.
 Departmental faculty are highly successful in obtaining research funding from numerous sources, including the National Institutes of Health.
 The department is home to the Center for Pharmacogenomics and Precision Medicine, where researchers have led major breakthroughs in determining how genes influence responses to drugs.
 At the forefront of moving pharmacogenomics discoveries into patient care, the center collaborates with UF Health’s Precision Medicine Program to establish genotyping as part of clinical care to guide drug prescribing.

 Research Centers